mh-skjelvareid/massimal/dataset_publishing/Massimal data products description.md

 - (Re)process ground images for geotagging
 - Merge multispectral single band images into multiband images(?)

+## Hyperspectral folder structure
+    ├───0_raw
+    ├───0b_quicklook
+    ├───1a_radiance
+    │   └───rgb
+    ├───1b_radiance_sgc
+    │   └───rgb
+    ├───2a_reflectance
+    │   └───rgb
+    ├───2b_reflectance_sgc
+    │   └───rgb
+    ├───calibration
+    ├───imudata
+    ├───mosaics
+    └───notes

+## Logic for determining which data products are created
+- radiance: If option set
+- radiance_sgc: If radiance exists and option set and sgc "training cube" given
+- reflectance: If radiance exists and option set
+- reflectance_sgc: If reflectance / radiance_sgc exists (see below) and option set
+- mosaic (all versions): If option set

+Possible to calculate SGC version of reflectance in multiple ways:
+1. Using SGC version of radiance (lin. reg.), if present
+2. Using "flat spec" SGC method on reflectance
+3. Using lin. reg.
+SGC method on reflectance (equvivalent to 1?).
+Requires training cube -> Need for practical experience with these to determine if all should be possible or if one is superior

 ## Notes on multispectral images
 Ølbergholmen: Images taken with Micasense Altum camera.
 Not sure of the exact serial number for the camera.
 The bands given below are for serial number AL04 or lower.
 Blue (475nm ±20nm), Green (560nm ±20nm), Red (668nm ±10nm), Red Edge (717nm ±10nm), NIR (840nm ±40nm), Thermal (11 μm ± 6 μm)